korovamilk/bbb-stats/README.md

-# bbb-stats
+# bbb-stats (BigBlueButton simple statistics dashboard)
-BigBlueButton simple stats dashboard

-Very basic html dashboard to display all currently running BigBlueButton meetings.
+Very basic html dashboard to display currently running BigBlueButton meetings and connected users on your bbb server.

-Requires: curl and xsltproc
+Requires: access to bigbluebutton getMeetingsAPI, curl and xsltproc

 Customize the  bbb_getMeetings2html.sh  shell script with your API endpoint: